 Even though I am only going to be a junior, if I was to narrow my top

 PrepCA: How would your coach describe you as a player?

 Ryan: The way my coach would describe me is a player who loves the game, and wants to have to ball in his hands when the game is on the line.

 Ryan: My favorite athlete is John Elway because he was such a great leader and he did what ever it took to come out a winner.

 PrepCA: What is the best piece of advice you have ever received?

-PrepCA: What can a college program expect from you as a player?
+PrepCA: What do you bring to your HS as a player?

-The staff at PrepCA would like to thank JT for his time and wish him luck during the upcoming season.
-Anyone wishing to contact JT may email firstname.lastname@example.org.
+The staff at PrepCA would like to thank Ryan for his time and wish him luck during the upcoming season.
+Anyone wishing to contact Ryan may email firstname.lastname@example.org.